 In the interest of keeping it short, we’ll stop there for now.
 Next week, we’ll continue this post and look at some solutions we’re really excited about, namely software that assists with measurements, inspections, and estimating.
 We’ll probably have some pretty obvious suggestions on who you should use too.

 If you have any favorite software or solutions that we didn’t mention, leave them in the comments!
-And if you want some information on RoofSnap, start a trial here, or schedule a demo below.
+And if you want some information, schedule a demo here.